jeffskinnerbox/blog/content/ideas/my-first-fpv-quadcopter-drone.md

 and then fly the drone with minimal crashes will be a significant challenge in itself.
 I needed a way to pickup some basic skills without over committing myself in time, effort, and money.

-The FPV quadcopter community have effectively solved this problem with the "[Tiny Whoop][15]".
-This style of quadcopters are small enough to fly indoors safely but agile enough to be fast & aerobatic in the outdoors.
-The have shrouded propellers so you can fly around people safely and can absorb many crashes.
+To address this, I choose to purchase a pre-built [Tiny Whoop][13] (also see [here][15]).
+A Tiny Whoop is a small indoor FPV quadcopter featuring 31-40mm propellers, protective propeller guards (some times constructed as prop ducts).
 There are several tiny whoop sizes, typically measure in prop size (31mm, 2 prop up to 45mm, 3 prop) and/or frame size (65mm to 80mm), and/or weight (28g to 34g),
 and/or battery size (usually operate on 1S or 2S LiPo batteries).

+Tiny Whoops are easy-to-control FPV drones are perfect for indoor flying but can also be flown outdoors when there is little wind.
+Their ducts and light weight ensure safety and reduce damage upon crashes, but agile enough to be fast & aerobatic in the outdoors.

-An added benefit of the tiny whoops is their light weight.
+An added benefit of the tiny whoops is their limited regulatory requirment because of their light weight.
 The latest FAA rules requires all [Unmanned Aircraft Systems (UAS)][17] to be [FAA registered][18] and equiped with [RemoteID][16] for any aircraft of 250 grams or more.
 Tiny whoops are well under the 250g threshold.
 Never the less, the rule for **operating** any UAS in the National Airspace System (NAS) is [14 CFR Part 107][07], referred to as the Small UAS Rule.
-The bottomline is that while my tiny whoop doesn't require a RemoteID nor FAA registration, I must take The [Recreational UAS Safety Test (TRUST)][04] and carry proof of test passage when flying.
+The bottomline is that while my tiny whoop doesn't require a RemoteID nor FAA registration, you must take the [Recreational UAS Safety Test (TRUST)][04] and carry proof of test passage when flying.

 >**NOTE:** To understand what FAA rules apply to a light weight tiny whoop,
 >the FAA has an online tool "[What Kind of Drone Flyer Are You?][08]"